 If you didn’t know it already, being a self-published author is no easy task.
 Not only will you be producing all your own content, but you’ll also be promoting all that content.
+One key tool for self-promotion will be blogging.
 The independent author is a writer, editor, designer, and advertiser all in one.
 I imagine just thinking about it is overwhelming for many of you out there.

 I won’t lie, it’s a lot of work.
 Day in and day out a lot of work.
 And it may not be work that offers significant financial rewards.
-But if you’re an author and you’re dedicated, there are a number of ways to promote yourself, share your work, and ultimately get more readers for your book.
-We’ve looked at a lot of methods in this blog, and last week I went into detail about some of the social media platforms that you can employ.
+But if you’re an author and you’re dedicated, there are several ways to promote yourself, share your work, and ultimately get more readers for your book.

 Social media alone isn’t enough though.
-Most importantly, you’ll need somewhere to point your social media audience – a location to buy your book and engage with your readers on a personal level.
+You’ll need somewhere to point your social media audience – a location to buy your book and engage with your readers on a personal level.
 There are two primary means to achieve this: an author website and a blog.
 Today, we’ll look closer at the latter.

-An author blog serves a couple of purposes.
+An author blog serves two purposes.
 Primarily, it gives you a chance to capture emails through a subscription.
 And you can offer small bits of content to build trust with your readers.
 They’ll see your skills on display, and may be impressed enough to buy your book.
-Your author blog will be the best means of developing yourself as an authority in your genre or field of knowledge.
-A blog is a unique and enduring tool I encourage all authors to get familiar with and use as a part of their regular writing habits.
+Your author blog will be the best means of developing yourself as an authority in your field.
+A blog is a unique and enduring tool.
+I encourage all authors to get familiar with and use as a part of their regular writing habits.

 A blog should have a clear header with a strong image to represent you and your author brand.
-Think about this like the banner image on your Facebook page.
-Include at least a couple of pages on the blog – a home page where your blog lives, an about page with info about you and your writing, and a page with info about buying your book(s).
-There’s other elements you can include with additional pages, but those three are the important ones from the get-go.
+Think about this as the banner image on your Facebook page.
+Include at least two pages on the blog – a home page where your blog lives, an about page with info about you and your writing, and a page with info about buying your book(s).
+There are other elements you can include with additional pages, but those three are the important ones from the get-go.

 The about page can be simple with an author headshot, a little bio, and maybe a link to contact you by email if you are planning to allow that.
 The page featuring your book can likewise be simple, with the front cover thumbnail, your blurb about the book, and a link to buy.
 The home page is where most of the action will happen.
 Here your posts – the content of the blog – will be displayed.

 These pages comprise the primary elements of your blog.
-Secondarily, you’ll want to make use of sidebar space to capture subscribers, show links to past posts, or any of a huge number of possible elements.
+Secondarily, you’ll want to make use of sidebar space to capture subscribers, show links to past posts, or any of a huge number of elements.
 How you use the sidebar space can vary, and should be dictated by the audience you are targeting.
-Blogging software like WordPress offers a range of plugins you can utilize to add to your reader’s experience as well.
+Blogging software like WordPress offers a range of plugins you can utilize to add to your reader’s experience.

 That leads us to the last element to consider pertaining to the blog itself – your software of choice.
 The Lulu blog runs on WordPress, and for most WordPress will be the way to go.
-WordPress offers free blogging for the author just starting out, low cost domains (so your blog’s web address doesn’t show “wordpress.com” in it) and more expensive developer-friendly options for advanced users.
-I’m not here to promote their service though, all I can say is that it works for me in my personal blogging experience, and for Lulu in the capacity of this blog.
+WordPress offers free blogging for the author just starting out.
+Their domains are low-cost.
 But there are many other platforms out there, including Blogger, Weebly, and Tumblr.
-Specifically look at Weebly if you’re thinking of creating a full author website with a blog embedded, rather than separating the two or using a blog as your primary location.
+Specifically, look at Weebly if you’re thinking of creating a full author website with a blog embedded.
+Rather than separating the two or using a blog as your primary location.

 Content Content Content

-How you set up your blog is something I’m going to leave to each of you.
-There are tutorials across the web with advice and instructions.
+How you set up your blog is something I will leave to each of you.
+There are tutorials on the web with advice and instructions.
 And each platform will offer a variety of instructions for using their software.

 More important than the platform you use is the content you provide.
 No matter what kind of author you are, the content of your blog should reflect the interests of your readers.
 If you write fantasy novels, thinking about blog content focused on character development, world-building, and consistency in large novels.
-If you write biographies, you might focus more on content about personifying people, being accurate without sacrificing creativity, and making real-life events exciting to readers.
-Focus is key.
+If you write biographies, you might refine your focus:

 Not all content needs to be perfectly within your scope though.
 General writing, publishing, and promotion topics are all great too.
-Best of all, looking at a range of topics gives you a variety of subjects to speak toward, keeping the content fresh for your readers.
+Best of all, looking at a range of topics gives you a variety of subjects.

-You can find a range of information about the different kinds of blogs out there, so take my list with a grain of salt.
-I see blogs generally fitting into four categories:
+You can find a range of information about the different blogs out there.
+So take my list with a grain of salt.
+I see blogs fitting into four categories:

 Blogs that have that “Buzzfeed style” list structure.
-These kinds of posts serve a few purposes; capturing attention, providing a quick read, and often times amusing readers.
-There are heaps of research suggesting that article titles with a number in them provide more value than other kinds of titles.
-For example, this post is titled “Blogging for Success” but if the content were a list I could title it “10 Ways to Blog Yourself to Success!”
+These kinds of posts serve a few purposes; capturing attention, providing a quick read, and often amusing readers.
+There are heaps of research suggesting that article titles with a number in them provide more value.
+For example, I titled this post “Blogging for Success” but if the content were a list, I could title it “10 Ways to Blog Yourself to Success!”

-Even a giant like Buzzfeed uses this style with caution, as their more serious articles use the traditionally informative title structure.
+Even a giant like Buzzfeed uses this style with caution.
+Their more serious articles use the traditionally informative title structure.

-A list blog for a self-published author is likely going to emphasize the writing or publishing process.
+A list blog for a self-published author will probably emphasize the writing or publishing process.
 This is great content, and with the list style, you can create a post with less in-depth detail than the other kinds of posts while still offering value.
 I love list-style blog posts and I encourage using them when the content lends itself to that style.

 A How-To blog is terrific for self-published authors to use as both a promotion for their work and a contribution to the rest of the authors out there.
 Think about it like this: you published and are working on marketing your book.
-So you tried an email service and really like it.
+So you tried an email service and like it.
 Open rates are up, sales are up, and the email provider looks like a great investment.
-Write a how-to about the tool you used and email marketing in general.
+Write a how-to about the tool you used and email marketing.